ivangalkindeveloper/pedant/README.md

 ### Other
 #### Priority
-Приоритет отображаемых команд в IDE.
+The priority of displayed commands in the IDE.